Weakly curved A-infinity algebras over a topological local ring: Introduction

 For any injective\/ $\R$\+free graded left\/ $\C$\+comodule\/ $\J$ and any\/ $\R$\+free graded left\/ $\C$\+contramodule\/ $\P$, the graded\/ $\R$\+contramodule\/ $\Cohom_\C(\J,\P)$ is free.
 For any\/ $\R$\+free graded left\/ $\C$\+comodule\/ $\M$ and any projective\/ $\R$\+free graded left\/ $\C$\+contramodule\/ $\F$, the graded\/ $\R$\+contramodule\/ $\Cohom_\C(\M,\F)$ is free. \end{lem}

-\begin{proof} We will spell out the proofs of parts~(b\+d); part~(a) is similar to~(b), and (e)~is similar to~(c) (see also the proof of Lemma~\ref{r-free-hom-reduction}).
+\begin{proof} We will spell out the proofs of parts~(a) and~(c\+d); part~(b) is similar to~(a), and (e)~is similar to~(c) (see also the proof of Lemma~\ref{r-free-hom-reduction}).
 Clearly, $\C/\m\C$ is a graded coalgebra over~$k$, and the reduction modulo~$\m$ takes $\R$\+free $\C$\+comodules to comodules over $\C/\m\C$ and $\R$\+free $\C$\+contramodules to contramodules over $\C/\m\C$, since the functor of reduction modulo~$\m$ preserves the tensor products of $\R$\+contramodules and the internal $\Hom$ from a free $\R$\+contramodule.

 For any $\R$\+free left $\C$\+contramodules $\P$ and $\Q$, the reduction functor induces a natural morphism of graded $k$\+vector spaces